Substantive Motion UPSC

 Option c – 0.1

-A jet engine works on the principle of
+A jet engine operates on the principle of

-Statement I When a gun is fired, i.e. it placing pushes back with much less velocity than the velocity of the bullet.
-Statement II Velocity of the recoiling gun is less because the gun is much heavier than a bullet.
-According to the Principle of conservation of momentum when the gun is fired, the momentum of the gun and bullet system remains constant.
-Codes
+Statement I: When a gun is fired, it recoils with much lower velocity than the bullet.
+Statement II: The recoil velocity is smaller because the gun’s Mass is much greater than that of the bullet.
+According to the law of conservation of momentum, the total momentum of the system remains constant.

-(b) Both the statements are individually true but statement II is not the correct explanation of statement I
+(b) Both statements are correct, but Statement II does not explain Statement I

-(c) Statement I is true, but statement II is false
+(c) Statement I is correct, but Statement II is incorrect

-(d) Statement I is false, but statement II is true
+(d) Statement I is incorrect, but Statement II is correct

-Option a – Both the statements are individually true and statement II is the correct explanation of statement I
+Option a – Both statements are correct, and Statement II correctly explains Statement I

-The impulse on a particle due to a force acting on it during a given time interval is equal to the change in its
+The impulse of a force acting on a particle over a certain time interval equals the change in its

 (a) force